ADBond/bga-calypso/README.md

 * Fix dealer button animation
 * New cards in calypso get eaten by calypso animation - need to handle this!
   * maybe calypso animation should head to player boxes to help signify scoring being there
+* '"X" deals a new hand of cards' is not translating, and not sure why...??

 ### Other UI